iambhoomi/Botania-website/README.md

 # Botania-website
-A e-commerce website using HTML CSS and JS
+An e-commerce website using HTML CSS and JS